Double Duty: Bedwetting at More Than One Address

 According to Dr. David Fay, a family physician and associate director of the Waukesha Family Practice Residency Program in Waukesha, WI, bedwetting (or nighttime wetting) in separate homes is fairly common.
 Managing the issue requires communication and cooperation among all parties.Potential Reasons

 There is no single "cause" that has been identified as being responsible for nighttime wetting.
 Genetics are a major factor, as is bladder capacity.
-Dr. Fay believes the combination of bladder capacity and emotional upset can trigger nighttime wetting in kids who live at more than one address.
+Dr. Fay believes the combination of bladder capacity and emotional stress can trigger nighttime wetting in kids who live at more than one address.

 Children who wet the bed in one home but not another can be divided into two basic categories: